aadil080/RAG-ChatBOT/README.md

 ## Usage

-After the installation step, open your browser on the same machine and type the address below:
+After all the above steps, open your browser on the same machine and type the address below:

 ```bash
 http://localhost:8501